jangel97/rh-technical-test/README.md

 	The playbook will also accept the following variables:
 		- `playbook_serial`:
 		Ansible serial for the play in which the tasks to validate, build, run and validate again, will be run.
+This variable is OPTIONAL.

 Requirements and Dependencies
 =========